blufips/MangaUpdateWindowsExe/MangaUpdate/README.txt

 You can search your favorite manga in search button You can check your favorite manga in storage button You can view latest manga and genres
-You can change Manga server in Settings (Currently Manganelo, Mangareader, Toonily and Mangapark Server is available)
+You can change Manga server in Settings (Currently Manganelo and Mangareader Server is available)

 To go back to previous screen just click escape from your keyboard

-Note: I add random delay (0.1-.5seconds) for each manga to be check update, the reason is for the Manga server not be flooded of requests
+Note: I add random delay (0.3-1seconds) for each manga to be check update, the reason is for the Manga server not be flooded of requests

 If you have comments, suggestion or bug report kindly email me at israelquimson49056@yahoo.com

 Have fun

 **********
+version 0.56
+Fix the date_format method in mangahub scrap

+version 0.55
+Add server Mangahub(default Server)
+Remove server Manganelo and Toonily

+version 0.54
+Temporary change the default server to MangaPark

 version 0.53
 Add delete_manga in class MainFunc scrapper.py
 Add storage refresh every check manga_update